-Program leaders must have a "permission to treat" form for each participant whose parent is not present, signed by the participant's parent/guardian, with them or accessible on site.
+Program leaders must have a "permission to treat" (found in the Youth Information Form) for each participant, signed by the participant's parent/guardian, with them or accessible on site.
+When older youth are participating in adult programs, it's a good idea for the youth to keep a copy of their medical history and permission to treat form in their personal first aid kit.